home - Power supply

 Hating, cursing and loving:

 A.A.
 Blok was close to the poetry of M.Yu.
 Lermontov and the tragic charm of his personality.
-This deep connection is found not only in the epigraphs, reminiscences, and paraphrases from Lermontov, but also in the generality of the ideological orientation of the poets' work, in the similarity of the very manner of depicting reality and poetic methods.
+This deep connection is found not only in epigraphs, reminiscences, paraphrases from Lermontov, but also in the common ideological orientation of the poets' work, in the similarity of the very manner of depicting reality and poetic devices.

-The poem "Oh, spring without end and without edge ..." was written under the influence of Lermontov's "Gratitude", which summarizes the relationship of the poet with the world "did not accept" him.
-As you know, Lermontov's gratitude is ironically rethought in the last verses, which Blok does not enter into his epigraph:
+The poem “Oh, spring without end and without edge ...” was written under the influence of Lermontov’s “Gratitude”, which sums up the poet’s relationship with the world that “did not accept” him.
+As you know, Lermontov’s gratitude is ironically rethought in the last verses that Blok does not include in his epigraph:

-Arrange just so that from now on you
+Arrange only so that from now on you

-The similarity of the poems is only in the very “key” of the contradictory depiction, the difference is in their sense: for Lermontov, this is “gratitude” not for the joy of life, but for suffering, for Blok - an optimistic perception of life, the world, despite its contradictory and even disastrous :
+The similarity of the poems is only in the very “key” of the contradictory image, the difference is in their meaning: for Lermontov this is “gratitude” not for the joys of life, but for suffering, for Blok it is an optimistic perception of life, the world, despite its inconsistency and even disastrous :

 For torment, for death - I know -

-The compositional structure of the poem mediates the connection between his idea and the speech means of its embodiment.
-The perception of life is perceived constructively as the interaction of the lyrical “I” and life (world):
+The compositional structure of the poem mediates the connection between its idea and the speech means of its implementation.
+The perception of life is perceived constructively as the interaction of the lyrical “I” and life (the world):

 I recognize you, life!
 I accept!
-And greet with the sound of the shield!
+And I greet with the sound of the shield!

-The lyrical hero gains armor in an allegorically depicted “hostile encounter” with life, quenching the thirst for struggle (the latter is emphasized by the optimistic words “And I greet with the clang of a shield!”), Leading to a cherished and enticing dream.
-This is an uncompromising struggle, a struggle to the end.
-Life itself appears embodied in a female image “with a violent wind in serpentine curls” (“you can love a mother, sister and wife in the single face of the Motherland - Russia”).
+The lyrical hero acquires armor in the allegorically depicted “feuding meeting” with life, which quenches the thirst for struggle (the latter is emphasized by the optimistic-sounding words “And I greet with the ringing of the shield!”), Leading to a cherished and enticing dream.
+It is an uncompromising struggle, a struggle to the end.
+Life itself appears embodied in a female image “with a violent wind in snake curls” (“you can love your mother, sister and wife in the same person of the Motherland - Russia”).
 Blok is a poet of subtle metaphor:

-Before this hostile meeting I will never throw my shield ...
-You will never open your shoulders ...
-But above us is an intoxicating dream!
+Before this hostile meeting I will never throw down my shield...
+You will never open your shoulders...
+But above us is a drunken dream!

-An important constructive role is played by other oppositions that emphasize the immensity of time: sleepless arguments (night) - morning and spaces: all - cities.
+Other oppositions also play an important constructive role, emphasizing the immensity of time: sleepless disputes (night) - morning and spaces: villages - cities.
 The same thought is reinforced by the attributes of spring and dreams (“without end and without edge”).

-The complexity and contradictions of life and the world are depicted by a whole system of their sides.
-In the poem, you can find the so-called key words, reference points of the composition and its ideological content.
-Here, such a constructive element is the verb form “I accept”, which is repeated five times, organizing the general emphasized rhythm of the verses.
-Its analogs - contextual synonyms are other linguistic means: greetings, my greetings to you, that the eyes ... spring intoxicated, I meet, I will not throw a shield, cursing and loving, and others.
+The complexity and inconsistency of life and the world is depicted by a whole system of their aspects.
+In a poem, one can distinguish the so-called keywords, reference points of the composition and its ideological content.
+Here such a constructive element is the verb form “I accept”, which is repeated five times, organizing the general emphasized rhythm of the verses.
+Its analogues - contextual synonyms are other linguistic means: greetings, my greetings to you, that the eyes ... intoxicated spring, I meet, I will not throw down my shield, cursing and loving and others.

-The integrity of the poem, its semantic and structural unity is organized by the perception of the depicted world by the lyrical hero, the person of his era, his feelings, emotions and volitional impulses, as well as the nature and type of speech.
+The integrity of the poem, its semantic and structural unity is organized by the perception of the depicted world by the lyrical hero, a man of his era, his experiences, emotions and volitional impulses, as well as the character and type of speech.

-Thoughts and feelings of the lyric hero, his moral position are refracted and evaluated in the image of the author as the highest “poetic instance”, where mosaic details are synthesized into a single contradictory whole: the joy of struggle, the willingness to go to battle (“I greet with the sound of the shield”), the willingness to give everything yourself to exhausting work (“languor of slave labors”) and powerlessness to solve life, learn to the end of its secrets (“with the unsolved name of God on cold and compressed lips”, “you will never open your shoulders”), a contradictory perception of the world (“hating, swearing and loving ”).
-In the ideological, compositional and linguistic structure of the poem "Oh, spring without end and without edge ...", the lyrical "I" is itself, thus, the subject of evaluating and understanding the essence of human existence, the meaning of life - everything that has worried people for centuries living on Earth.
+The thoughts and feelings of the lyrical hero, his moral position are refracted and evaluated in the image of the author as the highest “poetic instance”, where the mosaic details are synthesized into a single contradictory whole: the joy of fighting, the readiness to go into battle (“I greet with the ringing of the shield”), the readiness to give everything exhausting work (“the languor of slave labor”) and the impotence to unravel life, to know its secrets to the end (“with the unsolved name of God on cold and compressed lips”, “you will never open your shoulders”), a contradictory perception of the world (“hating, cursing and loving").
+In the ideological, compositional and linguistic structure of the poem “Oh, spring without end and without edge ...”, the lyrical “I” itself is, therefore, the subject of evaluation and understanding of the essence of human existence, the meaning of life - everything that has worried people for centuries living on earth.

-The linguistic structure of the poem "Oh, spring without end and without edge ..." is motivated by its content and composition.
+The language structure of the poem “Oh, spring without end and without edge...” is motivated by its content and composition.

-The dominant pictorial means in the poem is repetition.
-The poem begins with an expressive repetition of phraseological units - definitions in postposition and preposition: defined words, which expressively reinforces the impression of the boundlessness of the world as a blossoming spring and the same immense human dream:
+The dominant figurative means in the poem is repetition.
+The poem begins with an expressive repetition of a phraseological unit - definitions in postposition and preposition: defined words, which expressively enhances the impression of the infinity of the world as a blooming spring and the same immense human dream:

 (spring) without end and without edge